trevorfordemo1/slalomLab/README.md

 cd ../
 ```

-* Now we can start the node server to run the app
+* Now we can start the node server to run the app.
+You'll need to open another terminal after starting node.

 ```
 node server.js